 Testicular Cancer is classified into two main categories of germ cell tumors, seminoma and non seminoma.
-Both seminoma and non-seminoma originate in the testicles, and depending on stage (hyperlink stage to Stages page) and severity, testicular cancer can travel to other places in the body.
+Both seminoma and non-seminoma originate in the testicles, and depending on stage and severity, testicular cancer can travel to other places in the body.

 Types of Testicular Cancer:

 More than 90% of cancers of the testicle develop in cells knows as “germ cells”.
 These cells are the cells that make sperm.
 The two main germ cell tumors in men are:

 Non Seminoma – These types of germ cells are most prevalent in men in their late teens to early 30’s.
 There are four main subtypes of non-seminoma tumors: Embryonal carcinoma, Yolk sac carninoma, Choriocarcinoma, and Teratoma.
 Although there are four main subtypes, most tumors are a mix of different types, but this doesn’t necessarily change the general approach to treatment of most non seminoma cancers.